Macrometacorp/docs/docs/streams/index.md

 |Stream name component | Description |
 |--------------------|---------------|
 |`persistent` | This identifies the type of stream.
 GDN currently supports only persistent streams.
-With persistent streams, all messages are durably persistedon disk (that means on multiple disks).
+With persistent streams, all messages are durably persisted on disk (that means on multiple disks).
 |`tenant`             | The stream tenant within the instance.
 Tenants are essential to multi-tenancy in GDN |
 |`geofabric`          | The administrative unit of the stream, which acts as a grouping and geo-fencing mechanism for related streams.
 Stream configuration is performed at the geofabric level.
 Each tenant can have multiple geofabrics. |
 |`stream`              | The final part of the name.
 Stream names are freeform. |

 :::note
-Every collection within a geofabric is also a stream with same name.
+Every collection within a geofabric is also a stream with the same name.
 :::
 A geofabric is a geo-fenced grouping within a tenant.
 A tenant can create multiple geofabrics.
 For instance, a tenant with different applications can create a separate geofabric for each application.
 A geofabric allows the application to create and manage a hierarchy of streams.
 The stream `my-tenant/app1` is a geofabric for the application `app1` for `my-tenant`.
 You can create any number of `streams` under the geofabric.